octanebaby/octanebaby.github.io/_posts/2014-01-09-telepresence-robots.md

 Need to get hold of some one?
 Turn on Double and go look for him.
 Double broke my mental model of needing to call some one or dial-in to something to have a face-to-face conversation, which about-faced my feelings about remote working forever.
 I've written more extensively about how we used our Double (we named it *J9000*) [here](http://www.tokbox.com/blog/can-some-one-turn-me-on/).
 TokBox has since bought another one for the engineering team in Spain: *R-Dos-D-Dos* (*D-Dos*, for short.
 I got to name our Doubles).

-**Best used for:** Most things you would normally do in-person: sneaking up on co-workers, crashing meetings no one invited you to, hanging out.
+**Best for:** Most things you would normally do in-person: sneaking up on co-workers, crashing meetings no one invited you to, hanging out.

 **You'll be surprised by:** Double isn't a traditional collaboration app, so it doesn't have document- or screen-sharing.
 What's surprisingly effective is driving the Double to a good vantage point and simply turning toward the thing (presentation/whiteboard/screen) like you would in person.
 That way you not only can consume the content but can see John nodding off in the corner too.